View All Books in the Exhibition

 Washington, D.C.: Government Printing Office, 1870–88

-From the Information : Illustrating the Body section of the exhibition
+From the Information : Illustrating_the_Body section of the exhibition

 Miracles of the Blessed Virgin Mary and the Life of Hannâ (Saint Anne), reproduction of a facsimile of a 18th-century Ethiopian manuscript